-SPORTS & ENTERTAINMENT MARKETING CE1116 1⁄2 CREDIT
+SPORTS & ENTERTAINMENT MARKETING CE1116 1⁄2 CREDIT 11-12

 This course focuses on marketing and management functions and tasks that can be applied in amateur or professional sports and entertainment.
-Students will student economics, competition, free enterprise system, and legal issues pertaining to sports & entertainment industries.
+Students will study economics, competition, free enterprise systems, and legal issues pertaining to sports & entertainment industries.
+PREREQUISITE: Marketing I

-MARKETING II: CE1210 1 Credit 12
+MARKETING II: CE1210 1 Credit 11-12

 This is a one year course of study that includes advanced instruction in the areas of selling, advertising, distribution, pricing, marketing research and business ownership.
 A variety of projects designed to help students apply material learned in class will be assigned.
 Seniors enrolled in this class may enroll in Marketing Internship and work a marketing related part-time job.
 Membership in DECA is strongly recommended.
-Articulated Credit may offered through Metropolitan Community College.
+Articulated Credit may be offered through Metropolitan Community College.
+PREREQUISITE: Marketing I